 Landlords are often vilified by the general public.
 They’re treated as evil, greedy people with dollar signs in their eyes.
 To hear some people talk, they’re basically “subhuman.”
 But here’s the deal with stereotypes: They’re often wrong, misguided, and exaggerated.
+One stereotype that is true is that everyone is looking for affordable housing.
 And if you’ll take the time to hear us out, we’ll explain why landlords aren’t nearly as terrible as you’ve been trained to believe.

 Don’t Fall for These 4 Myths

 The name “landlord” can be traced back as far as 1,000 years ago.
 The phrase we use today is based on ancient English social structures where landowners were considered royalty.
 (Hence the “lord” part of the title.)
 They would then allow peasants to occupy the land in exchange for farming the land.
 So in one sense, the “tenants” of past centuries were servants to the landowners.

 The name has stuck, but the relationship is clearly much different.
 Today, a landlord is simply a property owner.
 There’s no servitude or subordination – it’s a transactional relationship where one party offers shelter and the other provides an agreed upon payment.